 Christmas is perhaps the biggest celebration of the year for Hondurans.
 It is filled with religious meaning, as the commemoration of the birth of Jesus Christ is at heart of it.
 Christmas is celebrated at the stroke of midnight on the night of the 24th of December (as opposed to the 25th in other countries).

 The Christmas meal itself is extremely important.
 Usually, it takes several days to prepare and several days to recover from it.
-The typical menu is a combination of the traditional Latinamerican menu of tamales, torrejas, sweet potato puree, eggnog, and roast pork ham; plus items extracted from the North American Christmas menu: roasted turkey, stuffing, and cranberry sauce.
+The typical menu is a combination of the traditional Latinamerican menu plus items borrowed from the North American Christmas menu:

 Several weeks before Christmas Eve, the streets of the cities become populated with vendors of firecrackers and other pyrotechnical articles.
 Hondurans, especially children, will spend considerable amounts on money purchasing pyrotecnics.
 The amount of pyrotechnics set off (and the noise level) grows exponentially thought the Christmas season, reaching a a spectacular climax at the stroke of midnight on Christmas Eve.
 Sadly, this tradition is now endangered: the Honduran government has recently passed laws prohibiting the sale of pyrotechnic devices